Tanzania: The St. Martin’s Girls Secondary School in Mbingu

 A boarding school offers many advantages.
 Girls can be supervised round the clock.
 They have the opportunity to study in the evening, which improves their school performance.
 Regular sports events as well as a balanced diet and medical care improve their health.
 A boarding school also offers safety and security, helping to prevent early pregnancies.
 These are important prerequisites for finishing secondary school successfully.

-Given its remote location, it is a challenge for the St. Martin Secondary School to retain its well-qualified teaching staff over a longer period of time.
-Thanks to donations to the equal education fund (EEF), it was possible to build sufficient accommodation for all teachers by early 2016.
-Since then, the teaching staff has remained virtually unchanged.
+Given its remote location, it is a challenge for St. Martin's to retain its well-qualified teaching staff over the long term.
+Thanks to donations to the equal education fund (EEF), it has been possible to continuously build new accommodation for all teachers.
+As a result, the teaching staff has remained virtually unchanged.
 Continuing education courses also help to improve teaching methods and keep teachers highly motivated.

 According to the project concept, mainly girls from the region are given access to this secondary school.
 The school fees are calculated to be affordable for an average family in the area.
 However, if a girl’s parents still cannot pay the costs in full, the project concept entails that this should not prevent her from attending secondary school.
 The fees for these girls are therefore reduced, which in turn reduces the income of the school.
 Accordingly, in order to guarantee the school’s finances and also to maintain the social aspect of the project, the EEF supports St. Martin’s with scholarships for disadvantaged local girls.